LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 indicator: both
 ---

-<div class="important">FaaS is currently enabled by LivePerson account teams only.
+<div class="important">FaaS is currently <strong>enabled</strong> by LivePerson account teams only.
 Please contact your account team if you wish to enable the platform.
 Until you do so, you will not be able to utilize FaaS.</div>

 ### Accessing the FaaS User Interface